 22 Powerful Books to Read During Immigrant Heritage Month

-In the spirit of this national celebration, we’ve carefully curated a diverse list of powerful book recommendations for Immigrant Heritage Month.
-These modern and classic novels by immigrant authors will not only transport you to the different cultures and lands all around the world but also let you experience all the struggles they went through in becoming part of another country.
+Imbued with the spirit of celebration and togetherness, we have managed to find these book recommendations for Immigrant Heritage Month that you may enjoy.
+These modern and classic novels by immigrant authors not only hold power to transport you to different cultures and lands all around the world but also let you experience all the struggles they went through in becoming part of another country.

 Pachinko by Min Jin Lee (2017)